Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Norway (2014)

 Newspaper Aftenposten discovered IMSI catchers around central Oslo near Parliament and government offices.
-Initially blamed on possibly foreign embassies, it caused a scandal.
-An inquiry later found that the Norwegian Police Security Service itself had deployed some of them for security.
+Initially blamed on possibly foreign embassies, it caused a national security scandal.
+An inquiry later found that the Norwegian Police Security Service itself had deployed some of them for security operations.
+The revelation prompted Parliament to review surveillance oversight laws and implement stricter controls on domestic intelligence operations.
+Citizens groups demanded greater transparency regarding covert surveillance technologies.

 Ukraine (2014)